chrushr/MQM/README.md

 To run the program successifully, please follow steps: <br />
 1. create an arbitrary directory storing all sub-directories in the working directory, and put all input sub-directories into it. <br />

-2. change a permission of the test_script.sh file
+2. change a permission of the test_script.sh file by using command "chmod +x test_script.sh". <br />

+3.